 Stay off major roads and away from big cities and your chances of being involved in an accident diminish rapidly.
-In fact, in some parts of the country you can cycle for long periods – even on major roads – without seeing hardly any traffic!
+In fact, in some parts of the country you can cycle for long periods – even on major roads – and see hardly any traffic.

 Road conditions & numbering

-Road conditions vary from excellent to pretty bad but the majority of roads are okay – helped by the lack of heavy traffic.
+Road surfaces vary from excellent to pretty bad but the majority of roads are okay – helped by the lack of heavy traffic.

 One of the biggest problems in Portugal for cyclists is cobbles.
 Many town centres have their streets laid with marble pavements and large granite cobbles, which look pretty but are terrible for riding on – particularly on a heavily-laden bike at the end of a long day.
 (I’ve had more parts fall off or shake to bits in Portugal than any other country in Europe!)

-Portuguese signposting is also generally appalling.
+Portuguese signposting is also generally pretty poor.
 In towns they often start okay then disappear completely.
-(Consistency is not a Portuguese trait!)
+(Consistency is not a Portuguese trait.)
 Rural areas can be even worse.

-Regarding road numbering, Portuguese roads can have a confusing number of designations.
+Portuguese roads use a confusing number of designations/numbering systems.
 I’ve summarised the main ones below: